-In parallel, we are conducting several nonclinical safety assessment studies to support our regulatory filings, including a planned Investigational New Drug Application, or IND, with the FDA to facilitate various IND-enabling trials, and subsequently, to enable the start of a single Phase 3 clinical trial in approximately 600-700 osteoporosis patients using sites in, the United States, Israel and other territories, subject to positive data from our ongoing Phase 2 trial of EB613, pending the determination of the impact of COVID-19 on the trial enrollment and its impact on such data.
+In parallel, we are conducting several nonclinical safety assessment studies to support our regulatory filings, including our Investigational New Drug Application, or IND, with the FDA to facilitate various IND-enabling trials, and subsequently, to enable the start of a single Phase 3 clinical trial in osteoporosis patients using sites in, the United States, Israel and other territories, subject to positive data from our ongoing Phase 2 trial of EB613, pending the determination of any impact of COVID-19 on our ability to collect sufficient data from the trial.
 We believe that the study design to achieve the BMD endpoint, as discussed with the FDA, will have a much smaller number of patients and be significantly shorter in duration than a pathway that utilizes a placebo-controlled bone fracture endpoint.
 See "Item 4.B.-Business Overview-EB613 for Osteoporosis."

 Our lead product candidate for hypoparathyroidism, EB612, is an oral formulation of PTH (1-34).
 We believe that EB612, if approved, has the potential to become the standard of care for hypoparathyroidism.
 We have tested several formulations of our oral PTH (1-34) in multiple Phase 1 clinical trials to test different manufacturing technologies, formulations, administration parameters and dosing regimens.
-These data led to a number of Phase 2 studies evaluating different formulations of EB612 in hypoparathyroidism patients including a multicenter Phase 2a clinical trial of EB612 in hypoparathyroidism patients.
-The endpoints in these trials, included examination of the PK/PD levels of EB612, as well as serum calcium, serum phosphate, urinary calcium and urinary phosphate.
+This data led to a number of Phase 2 studies evaluating different formulations of EB612 in hypoparathyroidism patients including a multicenter Phase 2a clinical trial of EB612 in hypoparathyroidism patients.
+The endpoints in the Phase 2trials, included examination of the PK/PD levels of EB612, as well as serum calcium, serum phosphate, urinary calcium and urinary phosphate.
 In these trials, EB612 was generally well tolerated and achieved the targeted blood levels of PTH, serum calcium, serum phosphate, and the hormonal metabolite of vitamin D (1,25- dihydroxyvitamin D).
 See "Item 4.B.-Business Overview- EB612 for Hypoparathyroidism."

 In addition, we intend to use our technology as a platform for the oral delivery of other protein and large molecule therapeutics as well as novel therapeutics.
 For example, in the fourth quarter of 2018, we signed a license agreement with Amgen and may sign additional licensing or collaboration agreements in the future.
 We intend to utilize future funds, as available, to advance EB613 and EB612 through clinical development and ultimately towards regulatory approval.
-To date, we have funded our operations through our IPO, private placements of our ordinary shares and preferred shares, warrants, convertible debts, government grants and through revenues generated from research collaboration and our license agreement with Amgen.
+To date, we have funded our operations through our sales of our Ordinary Shares under our Equity Distribution Agreement with Canaccord Genuity LLC in connection with the Company's ATM Program (as defined below in Item 10.C "Material Contracts"), sales of Ordinary Shares in our IPO, private placements of our Ordinary Shares and preferred shares, warrants, convertible debt, government grants and through revenues generated from research collaboration and our license agreement with Amgen.
 We have no products that have received regulatory approval and have never generated revenue from sales of any product.

-Since our inception, we have raised a total of \$56.9 million, including \$14.3 million in our December 2019 private placement, \$11.2 in our IPO in 2018 and \$31.3 in funding from grants, private placements of Ordinary Shares, preferred shares and debt prior to our IPO.
+Since our inception, we have raised a total of \$70.2 million, including \$13.3 million through our ATM Program, of which \$9.8 million was raised in 2021, \$14.3 million in our December 2019 private placement, \$11.2 in our IPO in 2018 and \$31.3 in funding from grants, private placements of Ordinary Shares, preferred shares and debt prior to our IPO.